Paradise-Pi/ParadisePi/Readme.md

 ## Limitations

 - Only one network interface can exist on the RaspberryPi.
-WiFi must be disabled.
+WiFi must be disabled
+- Sampling mode is limited to universes 1-64

 ## Developing